ocupop/4p-website/src/_posts/2022-11-21-how-to-turn-your-thanksgiving-leftovers-into-a-new-meal.md

 # **Turkey Hash Using Stone’s Throw Hash**

 This delicious post Thanksgiving day breakfast or brunch dish uses leftover turkey and other roast vegetables you might have on hand.
-[Stone’s Throw Hash](https://shop.4pfoods.com/summary.php?go=products&amp;search_substring=hash) is frozen and only needs to be heated up just like the rest of your leftovers\!&nbsp;
+[Stone’s Throw Hash](https://shop.4pfoods.com/summary.php?go=products&amp;search_substring=hash) is frozen and only needs to be heated up just like the rest of your leftovers!&nbsp;

 We have a selection of four frozen hashes from the Baltimore founded company, but for this quick leftover recipe we suggest the [Veg Out Brah Hash](https://shop.4pfoods.com/product/veg-out-brah) or the [Wakey Wakey Apple Bacon Hash](https://shop.4pfoods.com/product/hash-wakey-wakey).
 Don’t forget the [farm fresh eggs](https://shop.4pfoods.com/egg-products) to really make this seem like a new meal.

 [Get the recipe](https://4pfoods.com/recipes/quick-leftover-turkey-hash-breakfast-recipe/)

-&nbsp;

 # **Turkey and Cranberry Wrap Using Ula Tortillas**